arras-energy/gridlabd-old/docs/Module/Commercial/Parking.md

 double lighting_capacity;
 ~~~

-This parameter set the nominal power capacity of the install lighting.
+This parameter sets the nominal power capacity of the install lighting.

 ### `lighting_nightonly`
 ~~~
 bool lighting_nightonly`;
 ~~~

-This parameter determines whether lighting is on only at time.
+This parameter sets whether lighting is on only at time.
 If `weather` is specified, then lighting is enabled when it is dark outside.
 Otherwise, lighting is enable on a schedule, i.e., 6pm to 6am.

 ### `lighting_power`
 ~~~